-Choosing the Right Barcode Labels for Your CMMS
+Choosing the right barcode labels for your CMMS

 When it comes to barcode labels, there are many options, but choosing the proper label for your application is crucial for the success of your maintenance program.
 Why?
 High-value assets tend to have a long lifespan, but they’re often used in harsh environments.

 Pole tags, for instance, must be able to withstand constant exposure to the elements, such as UV rays, wind, and rain.
 The wrong asset tag – one that lacks the durability to withstand these conditions – may be rendered unreadable due to ongoing wear and tear.
-That means lost time, as technicians must now track down the correct information manually, and it also means replacing the asset tag.
+That means lost time and increased cost, as technicians must now track down the correct information manually and consequently replace the asset tag.

 Other assets, and thus the barcode labels that identify them, are subject to regular cleaning with harsh cleaners, exposure to chemicals, and other hazards that quickly wear down ordinary barcode labels.
 Labels that last, such as rigid Metalphoto® Labels, resist fading, chemicals, abrasion, and solvents and can withstand outdoor exposure to the harshest environments including:

-Attachment methods are also a consideration; weak adhesives can break down in harsh conditions, so asset tags may detach and become lost.
+Weak adhesives can break down in harsh conditions, so asset tags may detach and become lost.
 High-performance adhesives ensure a permanent bond, even to:

-Computerized Maintenance Management Systems like Limble CMMS provide a powerful solution for preventative maintenance, asset management, and more, but when paired with barcode labels like Camcode’s durable CMMS labels, you’ll not only streamline your maintenance program but also amplify results, extend the useful lifespan of your assets, and lower your overall equipment life cycle costs.
+Modern CMMS solutions like Limble provide a powerful solution for preventative maintenance and asset management.
+When paired with Camcode’s durable CMMS labels, you’ll not only streamline your maintenance program but also amplify results, extend the useful lifespan of your assets, and lower your overall equipment life cycle costs.